microsoft/DynamicTelemetry/docs/docs/Demos.2_DynamicProbe.md

 Consider a scenario where a certain piece of code is operational within a Production Kubernetes cluster.
-A quick review of this code reveals a complete absence of telemetry. ...and a curiousity that we'll explore!
+A quick review of this code reveals a complete absence of telemetry. ...and a curiosity that we'll explore!

 Please quickly study this code; it's a simple "Tower of Hanoi" problem, like every college freshman studies in CS101.
 Unique to this code, you will notice